ghostFaceKillah/mini-self-driving-car/README.md

 ### DONE (saved here for further motivation)
 ######  Live wifi-based control from keyboard of GPU computer, very low latency, so driving the car around house is fun
+- [X] glue the camera holder in a better way
 - [X] Add back gear (wrong wiring on the website!!)
 - [X] Reimplement the hardware control with bigger car, as the old one is too small...
 - [x] figure out how to power the whole car